-In the course of debating Muslims, I’ve encountered “scientific errors in the Bible” arguments.
+In the course of debating Muslims and other Bible haters, I’ve encountered “scientific errors in the Bible” arguments.
 Below are my usual answers to them.

 Your bible says serpents eat dust (Gen. 3:14) but we know snakes don’t eat dust.